EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/README.md

 Clone the repository on your machine directly from the Xcode app in a dedicated folder on your machine.
 If there are any problems, please submit a ticket or pull request with the problems.

+### Warning

+Please use the following in the Info.plist file of the project to be able to use ARKit and the camera features of the app:

+<key>NSCameraUsageDescription</key>
+<string>We use the camera to track your facial expressions while journaling.</string>
+<key>NSFaceIDUsageDescription</key>
+<string>This app uses Face ID to gather subtle emotional data during journaling.</string>

 ## Requirements

 - Xcode 16.0 or higher